jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) The formula is—percentage × (income − loss)−(expenses − credits for fees).days in period
 Definition of items in formula
 (3) In the formula,—
-  (a) percentage is the percentage of the investor’s entitlement to a distribution by the PIE to the investor class:
+  (a) percentage is the percentage of the investor's entitlement for the day to a distribution by the PIE to the investor class for the period:
   (b) income is the amount of taxable income determined under section HM 35(5) and (7) for the period:
   (c) loss is the amount of tax loss determined under section HM 35(5) and (7) for the period:
   (d) days in period is the number of days in the period: